 - If your question is potentially sensitive, include a “prefer not to say” option.

 Only ask as many questions as you need.
 People will only be willing or able to spend a certain amount of time participating, and you want most of that time spent sharing and rating thoughts in response to your main Exchange question.
 Always ask yourself: “Will this question add value to my results?”.

 Your questions also need to be understandable and answerable for all of your participants.
 Make sure that you don’t ask a double-barrelled question (two ideas in one) like “How satisfied are you with your salary and job conditions?” because participants could feel differently about each idea.

-Finally, keep in mind that participants can only choose ONE response, not multiple responses.
+Finally, keep in mind that participants can only choose ONE response unless you've enabled multi-select answers.
 Make sure your questions can be answered simply.